chiangyaw/prisma-cloud-bootcamps/01-Visibility-and-Control-Lab-Guide.md

 #### Compliance in the Cloud

 Many organizations struggle maintaining a grasp on compliance in the cloud.
-So far we have inspected Exampli's IaC and found some troubling trends.
+Prisma Cloud supports compliance checks for IaC.
 Additionally, at runtime many assets are still vulnerable due to risky configurations and careless development practices.

 With multiple upcoming compliance audits bearing down on Exampli's CISO's calendar it's time to begin reporting on what is in a failed state and what needs to be done to get the organization's cloud footprint compliant.